vanphan24/boundary-terraform-host-discovery/README.md

 - Azure AKS clusters.

 You can add your additional resources to be discovered using the same data source from the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) and the [Azapi provider](https://registry.terraform.io/providers/Azure/azapi/latest/docs/data-sources/resource_list).

+(Big shout out to Cole Morrison and Benjamin Lykins for help with this!)

 # Pre-reqs